dshcheung/WDI_HK_9/04-server-applications/rails-user-passwords-lesson/readme.md

 <% end %>
 ```

-In "views/application/layout.html.erb", at the top of our body section, add:
+In `views/application/layout.html.erb`, at the top of our body section, add our [flash messages](http://guides.rubyonrails.org/action_controller_overview.html#the-flash):

 ```erb
 <% flash.each do |name, message| %>